Bonne Santé Liposome: Liposomal Vitamin D3+K2 (MK7) - 100ml

 Bonne Sante Liposome Vitamin D3+K2

-- Direct transportation of nutrients to the circulation and target cells, without any loss during digestion
+- Direct transportation of nutrients to the target cells, without any loss or degradation during digestion

 This product does not replace a healthy, wholesome diet.
 It is meant to be used as a dietary supplement.
 Always consult your doctor before using any supplement, especially if you are already taking prescribed medications or herbal supplements.